 Staking His Claim

 Many people believe that when Fido kicks dirt or leaves to cover his waste, he’s trying to cover his scent, just as cats do.
-However, Fido is actually using his paws’ scent glands to claim his territory.
+However, one of the amazing facts about dogs is that Fido is actually using his paws’ scent glands to claim his territory.

 The Name Game